Paisseon/paisseon/README.md

 - \[Argyle] Initial release.
 Better than Redeb.
 A somewhat different approach from Debra on [Sudo's repo](https://sudocat-dev.github.io/repo).
 - \[CustomPass] Initial release.
 It lets you choose whatever symbols you want for the passcode.
 Does not actually change passcode, just the symbols.
 - \[CyDown++] Add Cydia compatiblity.
+- \[Logos] Initial release.
+A definition of Objective-C/Logos for the Nova text editor.
+- \[Pandora] Initial release.
+A video wallpaper tweak written in Swift/Orion.
 - \[Raida] Initial release.
 Enable Apple's built-in multitasking features on iPhone
 - \[Reverie] Add option to disable Reverie when device is charging.
 - \[Satella] Scrap the old server-sided receipt faker, add a local, pure ObjC one.